corda/corda/docs/source/node-administration.rst

    shasum -a 256 file.zip

 on a Mac or by using ``sha256sum`` on Linux.
-Alternatively, check the node logs.
-There is presently no way to manage attachments from a GUI.
+Alternatively, the hash will be returned to you when you upload the attachment.

 An attachment may be downloaded by fetching: